Get a licence to interfere with badger setts for the purpose of conducting forestry operations (licence CL26).

 Register to use this licence

 This is a class licence.
 You need to notify Natural England in writing that you wish to use it.
-You must be eligible to register for this licence ie be employed or contracted to work for the Forestry Commission.
+You must be eligible to register for this licence, that is be employed or contracted to work for the Forestry Commission.

 If you’re working on behalf of the Forestry Commission, you’ll also need to provide the name and contact details for a Forestry Commission member of staff who can confirm that you’re a contractor working for them.